fishcus/KAP-manual/en/install/quick_install_MAPR.en.md

 ### Install Kyligence Enterprise

 After setting up the environment, installing Kyligence Enterprise is very simple.
 For detailed steps, please refer to [Quick install](.\quick_install.en.md).

-Please pay attention to the following particularity in MapR environment.
+Please **DO PAY ATTENTION** to the following instructions.

+>**Caution:** Currently **only MySQL** is supported as metastore.
+For how to set up MySQL as metastore, please refer to [Use MySQL as Metastore](../config/metastore_jdbc_mysql.en.md).

-### Particularity of the MapR Environment
+### Special Instructions for MapR Environment

-The MapR environment is different with others.
-Please pay attention to the following steps when implementing the installation steps:
+The MapR environment is a little bit different with other Hadoop distributions.
+Please pay attention to the following steps when install Kyligence Enterprise on MapR:

+> **Note:** Please set environment variable `KYLIN_HOME` to be the folder path where Kyligence Enterprise is unpacked, which will be used in further illustration.

 - The file operation command in MapR is `hadoop fs` instead of `hdfs dfs`.
 Please replace it by yourself and here we use  `/kylin` as an example: